atreyeem99/ORCA-keywords/README.md

 - `noiter` in order to turn o↵ the standard Hartree-Fock SCF process before entering the orbital optimizations.
 - `rocis` Control of restricted-open-shell CIS
 - `EnGrad` specifying ’density relaxed’ is unnecessary.
 However, it is needed when calculating properties without the gradient.
+- `SymRelaxSCF` Indicates whether orbital occupation numbers of each irreducible representation are allowed to change during SCF